 The ILC supports the work of teachers, parents and students in a multi-tiered attempt to accommodate the learning styles of all enrolled students within the framework of Waldorf principles, applicable pedagogical techniques and legal requirements.
 The ILC coordinates and oversees all educational consulting and remedial activity offered by the high school.
 This consulting includes the work of educational therapists, psychologists, independent tutors/tutorial services, medical doctors, Extra Lesson practitioners, artistic therapists and eurythmists.

-Currently, the ILC includes faculty members Kelli McCarty, school counselor/mentor; Beth Allingham, educational support coordinator; Maria Helland-Hansen, therapeutic eurythmist; and Pamm Scribner, the school’s learning specialist consultant.
+Currently, the ILC includes faculty members Paige Whiteside, school counselor/mentor; Beth Allingham, educational support coordinator; Maria Helland-Hansen, therapeutic eurythmist; Gabrielle Chernis, the school’s learning specialist consultant and Jessica Eicher, HS Chair.